tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 If you have specific questions or concerns -yes.
 However, in most cases, it's best just to submit.
 What suffices as “sufficient detail” is highly subjective.
 We can always tell you to add more, but if you've done your best to fulfill the requirements, submit it and let them tell you which (if any) parts need to be rewritten.
 At best, it passes; at worst, we address the issues cited by the evaluator -and then it passes.
 Responding to the more narrow focus of the evaluator's comments is generally easier than overworking the entire project.

 You have *unlimited* submissions but limited time.
 And, typically this is the best and most efficient approach.

-### The Task 2 template has suggested page lengths.
-Are these lengths required?
+### I see some suggestions about writing lengths.
+Is there a requried number of pages?

 No. Those are just suggestions.
-The individual evaluator determines what qualifies as "sufficient detail" and will vary depending on the project and writing style.
+The individual evaluator determines what qualifies as "sufficient detail" and this judgement will vary depending on your project and writing style.
 If you feel you've met the requirements, simply move on to the next section.
 Upon submission, it will pass, or they will request more details.

 ### How many submission attempts do I have?